claick-oliveira/python-package-example/README.md

 # Python Package Example

-This is a example for pythton projects.
+This is an example for python projects.

 ## Getting Started